khamer/bin/README.md

 improve svn's command line interface to have additional functionality or memorable shortcuts that don't cloud up the ENVironment.

+I reworked this script fairly heavily recently after solving some critical issues that the previous version had.
+I believe this verison is significantly improved over overload 1.x, so I'd recommend the upgrade.

 ## wmsnap ##
 wmsnap is a simple window management and positioning script that I use with to emulate the behavior in Windows Vista/7 for two, side-by-side, 1920x1080